New England Forestry Foundation: 978-952-6856

 Owned By: New England Forestry Foundation

-The New England Forestry Foundation owns this 180-acre parcel.
-There are 3 miles of intersecting trails through varied habitats.
+Nelson Memorial Forest in Marshfield is a 180-acre parcel on the North River owned by the New England Forestry Foundation.
+It features 3 miles of intersecting trails through varied habitats.
 One trail offers views of Cove Creek and the marshes that surround it.
 Another trail leads down a steep slope to a gorgeous view of the North River and the Union Street Bridge.
 Nearby are the remains of a historic Packet Landing — a wharf built of rocks and logs, where packet ship pilots would pull up to the shore to sell their wares.
-Contiguous with Union Street Woodland and Phillips Farm Preserve.
+This property is contiguous with Union Street Woodland and Phillips Farm Preserve.

 Features

 Packet ship lines were established prior to 1670, and thrived until railroads came to the South Shore in the mid-to-late 1800s.
 Over time, White’s Ferry, Little’s Bridge, Union Bridge, Hobart’s Landing, Foster’s Landing, Job’s Landing, Brick-Kiln Yard, and the North River Bridge (Washington Street Bridge) in Hanover became regular stops.
-Farmers would meet the packet ship and barter their home-grown vegetables and dairy products for goods from China and the Mediterranean, such as coffee, sugar and spices.
-In addition to home-grown goods, packet pilots also bought wood, fish, pot iron, and charcoal from locals, and sold them lumber and ship supplies.
+Farmers would meet the packet ship and barter their home-grown fruits and vegetables for goods from China and the Mediterranean, such as coffee, sugar and spices.
+Packet pilots also purchased wood, fish, pot iron, and charcoal from locals, and sold them lumber and ship supplies.

 Cove Creek is also known as Rogers Creek.
 John Rogers of Scituate established a 100-acre farm on the land at Nelson Forest in 1649.
 By 1660 he had built a house, which his descendants continued to inhabit until 1854.
 The hill on which the house stood was — for a time — is known as Moses Rogers Hill, named for one of the last of the Rogers Family to live there.
 The pond at the bottom of the hill is known as Rogers Pond.
 Rogers/Cove Creek was home to several enterprises.
 John Rogers Jr. operated a tannery in 1771 on the brook.
 Later it was run by the Waterman family (through the 1820s), and then John Sprague converted it to a rivet factory.
 It was probably Sprague who dammed the creek to create the pond.
 Later the factory produced boxes, shingles, and toy buckets.